Blood Red Throne: History

-Espen "Beist" Antonsen of The Sickening joined and the band recorded Affiliated With The Suffering in 2002 and this was their last album through Hammerheart Records.
-The band did two European tours and the Inferno Fest with this lineup and Beist left as they were about to record their first album for Earache Records.
-With the help from Bernt Moen, Blood Red Throne managed to record their third album, Altered Genesis.
-That album was released in 2005 and after this release, Mr. Hustler had to leave the band due to work commitments and Vald was handed the microphone.
-To make things easier, Blood Red Throne also had to find a permanent and local drummer, and this led to the recruitment of Anders Haave.
-He joined the band in 2006 and Blood Red Throne went on a new European tour several live shows until going into the studio to record their fourth album, Come Death, for Earache Records.
+Espen "Beist" Antonsen of The Sickening joined and the band recorded Affiliated With The Suffering in 2002, their last album through Hammerheart Records.
+The band did two European tours and the Inferno Fest with this lineup.
+Beist left as they were about to record their first album for Earache Records.
+With help from Bernt Moen, Blood Red Throne recorded their third album, Altered Genesis.
+That album was released in 2005, and afterward Gluch left the band due to work commitments.
+Vald replaced him.
+Blood Red Throne recruited drummer Anders Haave in 2006.
+Blood Red Throne went on a new European tour before going into the studio to record their fourth album, Come Death, for Earache Records.

 Blood Red Throne released their fifth album, Souls of Damnation, on June 1, 2009, through Earache Records.
-The digipak version of the CD included a DVD to celebrate the bands 10-year career.
-Blood Red Throne was confirmed February 7, 2009, to play at the Infernofestival in Oslo which took place April 8–11, 2009.
+The digipak version of the CD included a DVD to celebrate the band's 10-year career.
+Blood Red Throne was confirmed on February 7, 2009, to play at the Infernofestival in Oslo, which took place April 8–11, 2009.
 It was set to take place on the stage called BLÅ, where they played with bands like Terrordrome.

-On April 23, 2010, Blood Red Throne announced via a MySpace blog post that guitarist Tchort was leaving due to "work and family commitments" and was being replaced by Ivan "MeathooK" Gujic of Neongod for the remainder of their tours and gigs that year.
-A short time later, it was announced in another post that 19-year-old Emil Wiksten would be taking over the position of drummer.
-The band has toured with Dimmu Borgir, Enslaved and Dawn of Ashes in November–December 2010.
-They toured with Grave, Pathology and Gigan in August - September 2011.
-In December 2011, Yngve "Bolt" Christiansen replaced Osvald "Vald" Egeland as vocalist, and would remain with the band until 2023.
+On April 23, 2010, Blood Red Throne announced on MySpace that guitarist Tchort was leaving due to "work and family commitments" and was being replaced with Ivan "MeathooK" Gujic of Neongod for the remainder of their tours and shows that year.
+A while later, it was announced in another post that 19-year-old Emil Wiksten would take over on drums.
+The band toured with Dimmu Borgir, Enslaved and Dawn of Ashes in November–December 2010.
+They toured with Grave, Pathology and Gigan in August to September 2011.
+In December 2011, Yngve "Bolt" Christiansen replaced Osvald “Vald“ Egeland as vocalist, and would remain with the band until 2023.

-Style

-Blood Red Thorne was inspired by bands like Death, Cannibal Corpse, and Deicide.
-They play death metal in a Scandinavian style, mixing old school, traditional and Swedish death with groovy riffs and elements of black metal.